-Moved by Trustee Burtnik THAT the September 13, 2011 Committee of th he Whole Meeting be adjourned.
-CARRIED 13, 2011 Committee of tr ie whole Meeting be adjourned
+Moved by Trustee Burtnik THAT the September 13, 2011 Committee of the Whole Meeting be adjourned.
+CARRIED

 This meeting was adjourned at 10:50 p.m.

 Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on September 13, 2011.